 The basil-ica cocktail is a good choice if you are looking to try something unique.
 It offers the distinct flavor of basil against a sweetened gin and elderflower mix, making it a perfect cocktail for your spring and summer sipping pleasure.

-The recipe is the creation of Chris Milligan, The Santa Fe Barman, who works his magic behind the bar in New Mexico.
+The recipe is the creation of New Mexico bartender, Chris Milligan.
 In it, fresh basil is paired with Plymouth Gin instead of a London dry because Plymouth's fruity profile works so well against herbs.
 The elderflower and two bitters are just the icings on the cake that bring it all into balance.

-Even the garnish is fantastic!
+Even the garnish is impressive.
 Milligan suggests wrapping an orange twist around a basil leaf, for a novel finishing touch.

 - 4 large basil leaves